Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Application to the Attained Level of Education

 Depending on the granularity of the domain of interest, the error may incur an additional increase.
 However, the (sample/register) size of the category $k$ remains the primary driver, especially when the domain is external, that is, when this is not part of the model.
-An in-depth relationship between the estimated relative error, the sample category size (counts), and the domain size is given in Figure~\ref{fig: CV_province_sample} for the external domain of province, consisting in 9 categories.
-A further illustration is provided in Supplementary material~\ref{app: simu} with respect to the estimated register counts, rather than the sample counts, showing similar results.
-For external domains, such as the province, it becomes clear that the accuracy or estimation error is a function of the marginal size of the class, and not of its conditional size given the province $d$.
+An in-depth relationship between the estimated relative error, the sample category size (counts), and the domain size is given in Figure~\ref{fig: CV_province_sample} for the external domain of province, consisting in 9 items.
+Results are reported only for the proposed linearised estimator, given its centrality in this work.
+A further illustration is provided in Supplementary material D with respect to the estimated register counts, rather than the sample counts, showing similar results.
+For external domains, such as the province, it becomes clear that the accuracy is a function of the marginal size of the class, and not of its conditional size given the province $d$.
 The constant value of the estimated CV for a given class $k$ but for different provinces reflects this; see, e.g., the green points for $k = \texttt{5 Upper secondary}$ in Figure~\ref{fig: CV_province_sample}.
-That is certainly not the case of an internal domain, defined, e.g., by variable $X_2: \texttt{gender}$, where is the conditional size to have a direct impact on the error (see Supplementary material~\ref{app: simu} for further details).
+That is certainly not the case for an internal domain, defined, e.g., by variable $X_2: \texttt{gender}$, where the conditional size has a direct impact on the error (see Supplementary material C for further details).